flyingrhinonz/wifiap/README.md

 # wifiap

-So why yet another tutorial?
-The internet is full of blogs that show how to do this.
+So why yet another guide?
+The internet is full of blogs/tutorials that show how to do this.

 These instructions are the simplest way to setup a wifi-ethernet bridge access point for the following use case:
-* Already have a wired network with DHCP, router, NAT, etc?
+* You already have a wired network with DHCP, router, NAT, etc.
-* Just need to add another wifi access point, maybe to add coverage further out?
+* Just need to add another wifi access point, maybe to add coverage further out.
 * Client IPs will be assigned by your already-existing infrastructure.
 * We won't be adding another NAT (in the AP) to your network.
 * No DNS caching, no extra DHCP server.
 Just a simple wifi to ethernet bridge.
-* Focused instructions to get you operational faster.
-I'm not explaining how to install OS, how to edit files, etc - I assume you know all of this.
-Just focusing on the task at hand.
+* Focused guide to get you operational faster with less reading to do.
+No tutorial on how to install OS, how to edit files, etc. Just focusing on the task at hand.

-Is this what you need?
-Then continue reading.
+**Is this what you need?
+Then continue reading.**

 * I will be using a RPI3b for this.
+    * If you are using RPI3/4 with raspberry pi OS - the commands and configs should work without issues.
-You can use pretty much anything you want - the process will be similar.
-Low spec hardware may limit your speed due to the USB adapter or 100Mbps LAN, etc - but you already know what hardware you are using and it's specs/limitations.
+    * However, you can use pretty much any hardware or OS you want - the concept will be similar, though you'd need to make some adjustments in the commands, configs, etc.
+    * Low spec hardware may limit your speed due to the USB adapter or 100Mbps LAN, etc - but you already know what hardware you are using and it's specs/limitations.
 * I am using a USB-wifi adapter with external antenna for better coverage.
 I won't use the built in RPI wifi.

 Procedure
 =========

 * Install the OS of your choice on the device of your choice.
-For this project I downloaded the raspberry pi OS from their official site and burned it to SD card per their instructions, then I used the `raspi-config` tool to tidy it up and open ssh access.
+    * For this project I downloaded the raspberry pi OS from their official site and burned it to SD card per their instructions, then I used the `raspi-config` tool to tidy it up and open ssh access.
-* I'm using debian style `apt` commands, modify as required if you're on a different distro.
+    * Raspberry pi OS uses debian style `apt` commands, modify as required if you're on a different distro.
 * Prepare your device and OS and configure it to a working state where the ethernet interface is functional.
 * Install these two required tools:  `apt-get install hostapd bridge-utils`
 * I also installed these optional helpful utils:  `apt-get install tmux mtr-tiny iptraf-ng ncdu dstat nethogs iftop htop pv pixz fping tmux vim`